-RISK FACTOR ASSESSMENT OF RISK Product/ Service Risk of contributing to modern slavery We understand that certain products and services may have high modern slavery risks because of the way they are produced, provided or used.
-We have identified that certain raw materials and manufactured materials (specifically additives) we procure to make our products may present a moderate potential for modern slavery risks due to the countries from which they are sourced, including China and Russia, and because of the potential for use of forced labour in the manufacturing of particular products in the construction and manufacturing related industries, including cement and packaging.
-However, our procurement process allows us to have more visibility over our direct materials suppliers and the large proportion of the goods we procure are procured in Australia and these factors mitigate the potential modern slavery risks.
-Many of the raw materials and base products we procure for our chemical products require highly skilled and technical labour in the manufacturing process which presents a lower risk of modern slavery.
-We acknowledge that there may be modern slavery risks present in relation to products that we do not have direct oversight of from our indirect suppliers of some materials, including pallets, and some goods and materials used in our operations, including equipment components, office consumables and safety gear.
-We have identified the following potential high-risk areas in relation to the provision of services: Whate disposal Cleaning We understand these types of services may be provided by vulnerable workers including migrant workers or low skill workers, and by labour hire contractors and therefore there is a risk of exploitative practices, including underpayment.
+RISK FACTOR ASSESSMENT OF RISK Product/ Service Risk of contributing to modern slavery We understand that certain products and services may have high modern slavery risks mostly due to how they are produced, provided, or used.
+We have identified that certain raw materials and manufactured materials (specifically additives) we procure for production purposes may present a moderate potential for modern slavery risks based on the countries from which they are sourced, including China and Russia; based on the potential use of forced labour in the manufacturing of particular products within the construction and manufacturing-related industries, including cement and packaging.
+Notwithstanding, our procurement process gives us visibility through our direct suppliers for material in the goods we procure-being Australian-based, these factors do mitigate the potential for modern slavery risks.
+Additionally, much of the raw material and base products we procure for our chemical products require highly skilled and technical labour in the manufacturing processes which presents a lower risk of modern slavery.
+We acknowledge that there may be modern slavery risks present in relation to products that we do not have direct oversight from our indirect suppliers of some materials, including pallets, and some goods and materials used in our operations, including equipment components, office consumables and safety gear.
+We have identified the following potential high-risk areas in relation to the provision of services: Maintenance and repair services Waste disposal Clearing We understand these types of services may be provided by vulnerable workers including migrant workers or low-skill workers, including our labour hire contractors and therefore there is greater risk of exploitative practices, such as underpayment.
 Some of our warehousing and logistics services are undertaken by temporary workers engaged through Australian recruitment and labour hire companies.
-We understand there is a risk of exploitative practices and we do not have direct oversight over the recruitment practices.
-However, Sika A COVID-19 Risks Sika Australia has not been immune to the impacts of the COVID-19 global pandemic.
-The continuous evolution of our supply chain enabled it to navigate through the increasing number of countries introducing strict control measures in an effort to contain the COVID-19 virus.
-Country border closures, the decrease in sea freight capacities / availabilities, construction industry shutdowns, the postponement of infrastructure projects with car manufacturers and other relevant industries ceasing to manufacture goods are some of the challenges faced.
-Due to overseas raw materials shortage and shipping delays, in some instances we had to source from local distributors.
-Our manufacturing facilities remained operational in Australia adhering to all State and Federal Regulations and R&D continued.
-This enabled us to maintain the supply of quality goods and services to our valued customers during this period.
+We understand there is a risk of exploitative practices, and we do not have direct oversight over their recr COVID-19 Risks Sika Australia faced significant challenges navigating the evolving COVID-19 landscape in 2022.
+Our agile supply chain proved crucial in overcoming obstacles such as: Consolidating sourcing footprint: We adapted to country border closures and decreased sea freight by diversifying our sourcing network, introducing strict control measures to ensure quality and ethical practices across new suppliers.
+Industry disruptions: We weathered construction shutdowns, project postponements, and manufacturer closures by leveraging existing relationships and proactively seeking alternative solutions.
+Material shortages: When overseas raw materials faced shortages and delays, we temporarily partnered with local distributors to maintain production and minimise customer impact.
+Despite these hurdles, Sika Australia remained resilient.
+Our manufacturing facilities in Australia stayed operational, adhering to all state and federal regulations while continuing crucial research and development efforts.
+This dedication allowed us to consistently deliver quality goods and services to our valued customers throughout 2022.